 First of all, there is no reason to perform your Instagram account's engagement rate calculation yourself.
 There are engagement rate calculators for that.
 In my previous post, I recommended two Instagram account engagement rate calculators.
 I have since replaced one of the two.
 Let's see the options from best to worst.

 - Kicksta's Instagram engagement rate calculator.
 I think this one is the most accurate and useful engagement rate calculator.
 Firstly, it checks only the last 10 posts, which makes it more relevant.
-Secondly, it ignores likes and comments that came from a promotion (as I have already explained in my Organic Social Media Growth post, these don't count towards ranking your posts higher.
+Secondly, it ignores likes and comments that came from a promotion.
 If we are to believe Kicksta @borderpolarphotographer's engagement rate is 2.13% for my last 10 posts.
 This is a very accurate approximation of how bad things are.